-As detailed in the August, 2016 Natural Resources Canada ("NRC")29 "Mining Sector Performance" report, exploration and deposit appraisal expenditures have been in decline over recent years, dropping from a peak of \$4.2 billion in 2011 to \$1.7 billion in 2015, with estimates for 2016 expenditures reflecting a continuing decline.
-Despite the current economic climate, the NRC report identifies that Canada remains the world's most attractive destination for mineral exploration investment, accounting for almost 14% of total global exploration budgets.
+As detailed by Natural Resources Canada ("NRC"), exploration and deposit appraisal expenditures have been in decline over recent years, dropping from a peak of \$4.2 billion in 2011 to \$1.6 billion in 2016.
+Estimates for exploration and deposit appraisal expenditures for 2017 show a slight increase reflecting a bounce back from the effects of the 2016 Fort McMurray wildfire.
+Despite the current economic climate, the NRC identifies that Canada remains the world's most attractive destination for mineral exploration investment, accounting for almost 14% of total global exploration budgets.